tinnguyenhuuletrong/tiny-moleculer-py/README.md

 ## Features

-- **Service Broker:** Manages the node lifecycle, service registry, and communication.
+- **Service Broker:** Manages node lifecycle, service registry, and communication.
 - **Redis Transport:** Uses Redis pub/sub for efficient messaging between nodes.
 - **Node Discovery:** Nodes can discover each other on the network using `DISCOVER` and `INFO` packets.
-- **Actions & Events:** Supports defining and calling actions on services (events are a work in progress).
+- **Actions:** Define and call actions on services using a Pythonic decorator pattern.
+- **BaseService & Decorators:** Use `BaseService` and the `@action` decorator to define services and actions in a style similar to Moleculer.js.
 - **Heartbeating:** Nodes periodically send heartbeat packets to signal their liveness.
 - **Interoperability:** Designed to be compatible with the Moleculer protocol (version "4").
+- **Service Registry:** Maintains a registry of local and remote services/actions.

+### Work in Progress / Planned

+- **Action Calling:** Not yet implement the `ActionInfo.params` validator.
+- **Events:** Event emission and listening are planned but not fully implemented yet.
+- **Remote Action Calling:** The `Broker.call` method is a stub; remote action invocation is not yet implemented.
+- **Event Emission:** The `Broker.emit` method is a stub; event emission is not yet implemented.

+### Out of Scope / Not Implemented

+- Other transporters (NATS, MQTT, AMQP, etc.)
+- Built-in load balancing, circuit breaking, retries, fallback
+- Service mixins/middlewares
+- Advanced caching
+- API Gateway integration
+- Dedicated metrics/tracing adapters

 ## Getting Started

-Here's a simple example of how to create a broker, register a service, and run it.
+Here's a simple example of how to create a broker, register a service using the decorator pattern, and run it.

 ### Prerequisites